-There are many candidates with average academic records in past (40-60%), who secured high marks in UPSC Interview.
+There are many candidates with average academic records in the past (40-60%), who secured high marks in UPSC Interviews.

-Myth 7: You will get high marks if you get an interview board which is liberal in awarding marks
+Myth 7: You will get high marks if you get an interview board that is liberal in awarding marks

-Reality: All UPSC boards awards high and low marks.
-There is nothing like a high-mark giving board or low-mark giving board.
+Reality: All UPSC boards award high and low marks.
+There is nothing like a high-mark giving board or a low-mark giving board.

 There may be minor variations.
-However, no board keep on awarding high marks or low marks to every candidate who appears before them.
+However, no board keeps on awarding high marks or low marks to every candidate who appears before them.

-To ensure this, UPSC chairman conducts periodic meetings with all board chairmen.
+To ensure this, the UPSC chairman conducts periodic meetings with all board chairmen.

 If you check the statistics, you can see almost all UPSC boards give high and low marks, which is usually in a range – from 40% to 75%.